FuelsEurope

 4 Nov 2021

-Their ask — FuelsEurope wants the regulation to recognize low-carbon liquid fuels as a complementary solution to electrification.
+Message — FuelsEurope wants the regulation to recognize low-carbon liquid fuels as a complementary solution to electrification.
 They propose a fuel crediting system that would allow car manufacturers to meet CO2 targets by using renewable fuels.
 They argue the current proposal creates a de facto ban on internal combustion engines regardless of fuel type.123

-How it helps them — This would support production at scale of their fuels and create a lead market for technologies they are developing.456
+Why — This would support production at scale of their fuels and create a lead market for technologies they are developing.456

-Who loses — Climate advocates lose faster fleet decarbonization by extending the life of combustion engines.7
+Impact — Climate advocates lose faster fleet decarbonization by extending the life of combustion engines.7

 Meeting with Henrik Hololei (Director-General Mobility and Transport)